-STATES' EMPLOYEE PENSION FUNDS
+STATES EMPLOYEE PENSION FUNDS

-1. The 2 major Pension Funds are the Public Employees' Pension Fund ("PEPF") and the Jersey Teachers' Superannuation Fund ("JTSF").
-Arrangements for the governance of the Investment Strategies of these Funds are outlined below.
+1. The two major Pension Funds are the Public Employees Pension Fund (PEPF) and the Jersey Teachers' Superannuation Fund (JTSF), arrangements for the governance of the Investment Strategies of these Funds are outlined below.

-Public Employees' Pension Fund Investment Strategy
+Public Employees Pension Fund Investment Strategy

-2.1 Purpose of the Public Employees' Pension Fund
+2.1.
+Purpose of the Public Employees Pension Fund

-The Public Employees' Contributory Retirement Scheme ("PECRS") and Public Employees' Pension Scheme ("PEPS"), which combined make up the PEPF, is the States' pension scheme set up to meet the retirement benefits of all contributing public sector employees (excluding teachers).
+The Public Employees Contributory Retirement Scheme (PECRS) & Public Employees Pension Scheme (PEPS), which combined make up the PEPF, is the States pension scheme set up to meet retirement benefits of all contributing public sector employees (excluding teachers).

-2.2 Governance and strategy arrangements
+2.2.
+Governance and strategy arrangements

-The Public Employees (Pensions) (Jersey) Law 2014, and relevant legislation, including the Public Employees (Pension Scheme) (Administration) (Jersey) Regulations 2015, provides for the governance of the PEPF.
+The Public Employees (Pensions) (Jersey) Law 2014 and relevant legislation including the Public Employees (Pension Scheme) (Administration) (Jersey) Regulations 2015 provides for the governance of the PEPF.

-- 2.3 The above legislation includes for the appointment and composition of the Committee of Management ("the Committee") as the governing body of the respective schemes. - 2.4 The PEPF 'Statement of Investment Principles' ("SIP") includes all required investment matters in compliance with relevant legislation.
-Having been prepared and reviewed by the Committee, the document is referred to the Minister for approval. - 2.5 The investment strategy of PEPF is published online within the PEPF SIP.
+- 2.3.
+The above legislation includes for the appointment and composition of the Committee of Management (the Committee) as the governing body of the respective schemes. - 2.4.
+The PEPF 'Statement of Investment Principles' (SIP) includes all required investment matters in compliance with relevant legislation.
+Having been prepared and reviewed by the Committee the document is referred to the Minister for approval. - 2.5.
+The investment strategy of PEPF is published online within the PEPF SIP.